Seeking medical care immediately after an accident is crucial for your health and any personal injury claims you may need to file.

 Neurologists

-Neurologists are highly skilled in diagnosing and treating brain and nervous system conditions and injuries.
-However, neurologists do not perform surgery.
-Their role is more diagnostic.
-However, neurologists are often used in helping determine whether a patient is a surgical candidate.
+Neurologists are highly trained in diagnosing and treating brain and nervous system conditions and injuries.
+They do not perform surgery; their role is more diagnostic.
+However, neurologists are often used to help determine whether a patient is a surgical candidate.

-Neurologists also employ various diagnostic tests, such as nerve conduction studies and various cognitive assessments.
+Neurologists also employ various diagnostic tests, such as nerve conduction studies and cognitive assessments, depending on the type of injury and symptoms presented.

 Neurosurgeons